Guide to SLS Post-Processing Techniques: Media Blasting, Smoothing, Coating, Coloring, and More

 Step 1: Part Extraction

-Before post-processing can begin, SLS prints need to cool down, which can take up to 14 hours on a fully packed Fuse 1 build.
+Before post-processing can begin, SLS prints need to cool down, which can take up to half the print time for a fully packed Fuse 1+ 30W build.
 Fuse Series printers have a touchscreen feature that indicates the recommended cooling time.

-The second stage of the cooldown process takes place within the Fuse Sift.
-Once completed, the part extraction can begin.
+The second stage of the cooldown process can take place with the build chamber already transferred into the Fuse Sift.
+Once the cooldown is complete, part extraction can begin.
 The Fuse Sift will slowly raise the powder cake out of the build chamber, allowing you to separate sintered parts from unsintered powder, while a fan pulls any dispersed powder into a filter.
-Unsintered powder should fall away from the prints with the touch of your hand, exposing the completed prints.
+The unsintered powder should fall away from the prints with the touch of your hand, exposing the completed prints.

 Step 2: Powder Recovery

-Any powder left unsintered after a Fuse Series print can be recycled and used again, reducing waste and material cost.
-The Fuse Sift uses a vacuum to recover loose powder, and a tumbler to mix the recovered powder with unused powder for use in future prints.
-The percentage of new powder added is called the refresh rate.
+Any powder left unsintered after a Fuse Series print can be recycled and used again, reducing waste and material costs.
+The Fuse Sift recovers loose powder and tumbles it to mix with fresh powder for use in future prints.
+The percentage of new powder added is called the refresh rate, which can vary between different manufacturers’ machines, materials, and printing environments.

 Step 3: Media Blasting